taufiq-ai/taufiq-ai/README.md

 - 👯 I’m looking to collaborate on LLMs Projects
 - 🤔 I’m looking for help with maximum GPU Optimization.
 - 💬 Ask me about Large Language Models (LLMs).
-- 📫 How to reach me: taufiqkhantusar@gmail.com
+- 📫 How to reach me: taufiqkhantusar[AT]gmail.com
-- 😄 Pronouns: He